|

 "

-“MARY!”
+'MARY!'
 JESUS SAID.

 TURNING AROUND,

-SHE SAID TO HIM IN HEBREW, 'RABBOUNI!'
+SHE SAID TO HIM IN HEBREW, 'RABBONI'

 WHICH MEANS 'TEACHER' " JOHN